 Sweat – You will sweat (and pee) a lot after your baby is born.
 It how your body gets rid of all that extra fluid.
 An abdominal support can add layers which can keep the heat in.
 Look for one made of a breathable material or sweat wicking properties.

 Short Term Use – Eventually you will need to start strengthening your own tummy muscles.
 Wearing an abdominal support for too long will support your muscles but won’t strengthen them.

 Let’s take a look at the different body types and pregnancy outcomes that will impact on your choice of postpartum support belt.

-With a caesarean delivery you will have a tender open wound closed by stitched or staples.
-The best type of support is a pull on girdle or a long length abdominal belt.
-You want an option which will cover over the incision area.
+With a caesarean delivery, you will have a tender open wound closed by stitched or staples.
+The best type of support is a pull on a girdle or a long length abdominal belt.
+You want an option which will cover the incision area.
 This will offer both support and protect to aid the healing process.

 Let’s look at the features of a postpartum girdle.
 You can use these to decide how well each product performs before you commit to buying.

 Would you prefer a pull on or wrap around style?
 It’s down to personal preference, but your body shape or type of delivery will play a part in this.

 For use within the first week after birth you will want a support which provides high compression for the most benefit.
 If you are a few weeks after birth, you should move onto shapewear styles and start abdominal strengthening exercises.